 In addition to recognizing outstanding teaching in mathematics or science, the program provides teachers with an opportunity to build lasting partnerships with colleagues across the nation.
 This growing network of award-winning teachers serves as a vital resource for improving science, technology, engineering and mathematics education, and keeping America globally competitive.

-Who is eligible?
+Who is eligible in 2020?

-||April 1, 2018
+||April 1, 2020

 Presidential Awardees receive a: